 4. Re-training.
 Re-training is required every 3 years.

 (z) Shadow Vehicle.
-Load the truck according to the manufacturers recommendation.
+Load the truck according to the manufacturer’s recommendation.

-Place the shadow vehicle upstream of the construction area at the distance specified in Publication 213 and the MUTCD, as directed.
+Place the shadow vehicle upstream of the construction area at the distance according to Publication 213 and the MUTCD, and as directed.

 (aa) Speed Display Signs.
 Furnish, place, maintain, and relocate a speed display sign that is a portable, trailer mounted, solar powered radar speed monitor unit.
 Use an approved system listed in Bulletin 15 for speed display signs.

 Have all locations and times of operation approved by the District Traffic Engineer or authorized Representative.
-Trim trees and vegetation, and remove all obstructions at each placement site.
+Trim trees and vegetation and remove all obstructions at each placement site.

 On interstate highway work zones with a project cost exceeding $300,000, use a speed display sign on each approach to the work zone.